What happens when I join?

 What are some specific benefits?

-In addition to recognition, networking, career resources, leadership development, and guidance/support relating to social service – members can apply for exclusive scholarships and awards, attend special NSCS programs throughout the country, have access to a variety of career development tools others must pay for, and are often courted by recruiters for major employers.
-In addition, NSCS works to get its members discounts and deals on the things they’ll need most, like car insurance, textbooks, and more.
+In addition to recognition, networking, career resources, leadership development, community service, and mentoring opportunities, members can apply for exclusive scholarships and awards, attend special NSCS programs throughout the country, have access to a variety of career development tools others must pay for, and are often courted by recruiters for major employers.
+In addition, NSCS works to get its members discounts and deals on the things they’ll need most, like car insurance, textbooks, travel, and more.

 How is NSCS different from other honor societies?